-going to do and building a long term relationship.
+going to do and building long term relationships.

 It is through these three components that people are getting the help and empowerment they need, witnessing the love of Christ in action and receiving the gospel through opened hearts and